A focus on community (and systems) change

 Our question in this section is, how can these three groups work together most effectively?
 What are the roles and responsibilities of each that, taken together, will help make our communities healthier places to live?

 On the next few screens, we'll look again at each of the seven key elements for effective community work that we discussed above.
 For each point, we will offer a timeline for how long the action should take to complete, and the specific role that each of the three partners can have in completing that step.
-These roles and responsibilities are summarized in a table in Tool #1.
-A model "Memorandum of Collaboration" is outlined in Tool #2, with links to related how-to sections in the Community Tool Box.
+These roles and responsibilities are summarized in a table under the Tools tab.

 Refining and targeting the partnership's vision, mission, and objectives